mthomps4/Elixir-Pooly/README.md

   end
 ```

-`PoolsSupervisor` starts a one-for-one supervisor for the pools `PoolSupervisor1`
+`PoolsSupervisor` starts a one-for-one supervisor for the pools example: `PoolSupervisor1`

 `Pooly.Server` -- GenServer for ???

+`PoolSupervisor` - one for all to start starts `Pooly.PoolServer` as a GenServer worker.